Liverpool silence Simeone as Atletico edged out in crazy Champions League thriller

 Let’s leave that, though, for now, and focus instead on one of the maddest, strangest and most wonderful night’s football you could wish for.
 If the Champions League is football’s No.1 competition, then it needs games like this to make it so.

 It had everything.
 Five goals, a red card, two penalties awarded, one of them overturned.
-Touchline theatrics that belong on Broadway, and an atmosphere that even Anfield will do well to match in the return meeting.
+Touchline theatrics that belong on Broadway, enough needle to last a lifetime and an atmosphere that even Anfield will do well to match in the return meeting.

 “We shall not be moved,” sang the travelling Kopites, high up in the Gods, at the final whistle.
 Below, their yellow-shirted heroes embraced and applauded, puffed their cheeks out.
-They have earned their sleep on the plane home alright.
+A job well done, in the end.

-Maybe he should see it a different way.
-The last time these sides met, in March 2020, Simeone had run the length of the Anfield touchline to celebrate in front of his joyous supporters.
+Maybe he should see Simeone's strop in a different way.
+The last time these sides met, in March 2020, the Atletico boss had run the length of the Anfield touchline to celebrate in front of his joyous supporters.
 He milked the moment, and fair enough.
 Here, the tables were turned and ‘Cholo’ did not like it one bit.

 He may believe his side deserved more and he was probably right.
 Atletico responded superbly to falling 2-0 down inside 13 minutes, and had Liverpool on the ropes for large spells.
 They are not a particularly nice team, but they’re a damn good one.

-Simeone may also ask why the penalty awarded to his side late on was overturned following the longest, and most dramatic of VAR reviews.
+And Simeone may also ask why the penalty awarded to his side late on was overturned following the longest, and most dramatic of VAR reviews.
 Referee Daniel Siebert had given it on first viewing, judging that Diogo Jota had fouled Jose Gimenez, but changed his mind after reviewing the incident on his pitchside monitor.
+Even Klopp was surprised at that one.

 Not for long.
 Atleti, wounded, roared back.
 Griezmann poached one to make it 2-1, and then showed all his class to take Joao Felix’s pass and fire home an equaliser.
 Liverpool were hanging on by half time.

 Griezmann’s red changed things, but still the game was in the balance heading into the closing stages.
+Atletico buzzed and snapped and fought, threatening every time they attacked.
+Alisson Becker stood firm, once, twice, three times.

-Then one penalty was awarded, another one overturned.
+Then the madness.
+One penalty awarded, and scored, another one overturned.
+Simeone, black-suited and crimson-faced, berating everyone within earshot.

 Luis Suarez entered the fray, the pantomime villain sent on for the final act.
 Liverpool fans booed him, Virgil van Dijk felt his studs rake down his achilles at least twice.
 Suarez was exactly what Suarez is, but could not help his side find the leveller.